jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

   (c) to imprisonment for a term not exceeding 6 months or to a fine not exceeding $500 or to both in any other case.

 ### 12A Equipment, material, and substances used in production or cultivation of controlled drugs
-(1) Every person commits an offence against this Act who supplies, produces, or manufactures— knowing that the equipment, material, or substance is to be used in, or for, the commission of an offence against those provisions.
+(1) Every person commits an offence against this Act who supplies, produces, or manufactures—knowing that the equipment, material, or substance is to be used in, or for, the commission of an offence against those provisions.
   (a) any equipment or material that is capable of being used in, or for, the commission of an offence against section 6(1)(b) or section 9; or
   (b) any precursor substance—
-(2) Every person commits an offence against this Act who has in his or her possession— with the intention that the equipment, material, or substance is to be used in, or for, the commission of an offence against that provision.
+(2) Every person commits an offence against this Act who has in his or her possession—with the intention that the equipment, material, or substance is to be used in, or for, the commission of an offence against that provision.
   (a) any equipment or material that is capable of being used in, or for, the commission of an offence against section 6(1)(b) or section 9; or
   (b) any precursor substance—
 (3) Every person who commits an offence against this section is liable on conviction on indictment,—